 Below are the most common injuries and illnesses mechanics and technicians experience at work, as well as practical steps to mitigate auto shop injuries:

 - Sprains, strains and tears.
 These are the leading injuries sustained by auto mechanics and auto technicians.
 Repetitive motions while working under the chassis or hood can increase the likelihood of a sprain or strain.
 Lifting and lowering machinery and heavy tools can also contribute to these types of injuries.
 A few minutes of morning warm-up exercises can make a big difference in the health and safety of workers.
 Consider implementing a low-cost workplace stretch-and-flex program.
-These 10-minute, low-impact exercises can help reduce sprains, strains and tears.
+These low-impact exercises can help reduce sprains, strains and tears.

 - Eye injuries.
 Each day, approximately 2,000 U.S. workers sustain a work-related eye injury that requires medical attention.
 Working under cars and hoods puts auto shop workers at particular risk for these kinds of injuries.
 The best way to prevent them is to make sure workers wear safety glasses at all times.